 Innovations Academy partners with many nonprofit organizations for the implementation of our program.
 Through these partnerships, our students are provided guidance, information and mentors while they explore academic content through an applied approach.
-Our students interacted with 105 guest speakers representing community organizations and nonprofits during the 2018-19 school year.
+Our students interacted with 69 guest speakers representing community organizations and nonprofits during the 2021-22 school year.
 Innovations Academy also utilizes nonprofits and community groups to bring in a variety of instruction such as dance, music and media arts.
 Each class has the assignment of participation in field study experience monthly, often to State and National Parks, museums, community based/non profits (such as the food bank, homeless shelter) where they practice academic skills or participate in service learning.
+In the 21-22 school year our students attended a total of 140 field trip experiences.
 Technology is one way to connect with outside organizations.
 Students send emails, Skype, make podcasts and listen to them, research etc. Funds that are designated for technology and platforms that allow students to safely access the internet are important to our program.
 Students at Innovations Academy also utilize multiple online curricular resources for their learning.